-The PCM does not allow the engine to exceed the rev limit.
+The overspeed rev limit is set at an RPM greater than the operating range.
+In the event that the engine is operated at an RPM greater than or equal to the overspeed limit, the PCM does not allow the engine to maintain the power required.
 Refer to Specifications to determine this engine's RPM limit.